01

 "I just want to know if I can travel while on OPT... but there are so many open tabs and no one can give me a straight answer."

-— Student storyboard — the moment ISS Connect was designed to intercept
+— Student storyboard, the moment ISS Connect was designed to intercept

-International students at UW face a structural information gap.
 Immigration rules are high-stakes, highly situational, and written in legal language — yet ISS advisor appointments take 3–5 business days, and government websites are dense and hard to navigate quickly.

 In the absence of reliable real-time help, students default to peer advice and Reddit.
 This is not just inconvenient — a misunderstood visa rule can result in status violation, deportation, or denial of re-entry.